 Students must be on time for examinations.
-Examinations will not be given after the scheduled time or, at the discretion of the Course Director.
-Individual Course Directors will establish rules for tardiness in their syllabi.
-If a student misses an examination due to an excused absence, the student will be permitted to take a make-up examination whose timing is at the discretion of the Course Director.
-For excused absences due to illness, a written statement from the attending physician is required before the student will be allowed to take the examination.
-If the absence is unexcused, the student may be allowed to take an examination.
-Approval must be obtained from the Chairperson of the SPG Committee, the Program Director, and the Associate Dean.
-The highest grade that can be earned for an examination after an unexcused absence is 70%.
+Examinations will not be given more than fifteen (15) minutes after the scheduled time or, at the discretion of the course director, after the first student has left the room.
+If a student misses an examination due to an excused absence that met the qualifying reasons for excused absences, the student must first submit a request in writing, via the Approved Absence Form to the course director to receive a decision of either approval (and reschedule) or no approval for the make-up examination.
+For excused absences due to illness, a written statement from the attending physician is required before the student will be allowed to take the make-up examination.
+Once the form is completed, it MUST be submitted to the appropriate Assistant Dean for final approval.